steadylearner/Rust-Full-Stack/README.md

 3. How to use Rust [Yew]
 4. How to build complete **Full Stack Rust Web Application**
 5. How to deploy it
+6. How to write dynamic metatags for it
+7. How to wrie sitemaps for it

 ## Full Stack Rust Web App Development